 6 Benefits of Computer Telephony Integration (CTI)

-When implementing CTI technology, you essentially transform your corporate phone system into a computer program.
+When implementing CTI technology, you essentially transform your business phone system into a computer program.
 This allows you to integrate your phone system with other software and applications to get better efficiency and productivity.
 Generally, the functionality of CTI is the main benefit in itself.
 Your team can handle more calls, reduce wait times, and have higher customer satisfaction.
 Overall, customers, agents and managers benefit from CTI and its functions.
 Let’s look at some of the other benefits of CTI:

 1. Manage calls directly from their computer, without a phone set